YutaiLiu/online_store/README.md

 Purpose of DTO: Ensure only the necessary data is sent to clients, imporve security and performance.
 And it also make the code resuable and cleaner.

 # Including credentials in the request allows the API to set cookies in the browser, and add cache invalidation logic

+# Add authentication and authorization with ASP.NET Identity
+When user set up their password, before hashing it our app will "salted" it first, aka add a random string to the password, so that different user can have same password but diffrent hashing results.
+Cons: Not suited for distributed apps and hard to customization.
+Designed for single server application.
+And we are gping to implement authentication with Cookie, Cookie is only available in browsers so if you are developing a mobile app, probably you need using a token authentication.